You want smart political talk without the meltdowns?

 I mean, really lucky.

-Um then and then the next couple days when we were trying to evacuate from the country, um was w were the hardest parts.
+Then and then the next couple of days when we were trying to evacuate from the country were the hardest parts.

-Uh but then the effort to get you out of Ukraine and into Poland uh was very, very difficult.
+But then the effort to get you out of Ukraine and into Poland was very, very difficult.

-There was the Prime Minister of Poland, you know, was getting on a train.
+There was the prime minister of Poland was getting on a train.

 Yeah.

-And um so many times that if uh something hadn't happened within a specific minute I wouldn't have made it.
+And so many times that if something hadn't happened within a specific minute, I wouldn't have made it.

-This was, you know, US intelligence were let us know that the Polish Prime Minister was there.
+This was, you know, U.S. intelligence let us know that the Polish Prime Minister was there.

-Um Polish intelligence basically allowed us to get onto what their equivalent of Air Force One, you know, their the Prime Minister's train, uh Ukrainian intelligence, you know, uh helping us to try and get through all these checkpoints.
+Polish intelligence basically allowed us to get onto their equivalent of Air Force One, you know, their Prime Minister's train.

 But then I finally, with minutes to spare, got onto the Polish Prime Minister's train.

-And those next ten hours without painkillers were when I had to really push on through, knowing that if I could make it to Poland, the Americans and the military would be there.
+And those next 10 hours without painkillers were when I had to really push on through, knowing that if I could make it to Poland, the Americans and the military would be there.

 And as soon as we crossed the border, there was a black hawk waiting for me.